-I earned my PhD (soon to be awarded officially) at ETH Zurich, where I designed novel algorithms and compressed data structures for indexing huge collections of sequences and developed methods scalable to the entire sequence read archive.
-These methods enable analysis and queries, which would otherwise be practically impossible using only the raw data.
+I completed my PhD at ETH Zurich, where I designed novel algorithms and compressed data structures for indexing petabytes of biological sequences and developed methods scalable to the entire Sequence Read Archive.
+These methods finally made this trove of data accessible for search by sequence at scale and demonstrated the feasibility of making all of life's code easily searchable.

 Ph.D. in Computer Science, 2023